puppetlabs/design-system/packages/react-components/source/react/library/icon/Icon.md

+**Warning: Icons render as svg's and cannot be accessed with tabs or screen reader software, please use the [Button](#/React%20Components/Button) component with type "transparent" and an icon prop to add an interactive icon.**

 ## Overview

 Icons and logos are designed to have consistency in style and spacing.
 They are output as SVG elements and wrapped in components.